hulkdx/findprofessional-backend-user/README.md

 ```

 ## TODO
-Currently all SQL migrations happen in this project for all microservices with `liquibase`, research how to do it properly.
+- Currently all SQL migrations happen in this project for all microservices with `liquibase`, research how to do it properly.
+- Host swagger docs to some url